• Home

 Course Description

-The daily lives of Eye Care Professionals requires the use of many optical concepts, and this course will explore a large selection of the most common, from a mathematical perspective.
-In addition, actual examples of the calculations involved will also be provided for each concept discussed.
-The topics examined will include topics such as basic metric conversion, spectacle magnification, iseikonic lens
+The daily lives of Eye Care Professionals require the use of many optical concepts.
+This two-part course explores a selection of the most common, from a mathematical perspective.

 Course Description